-Frontastic CLI is the central entry point for frontend development with Frontastic without the need for a Development Machine or a Virtual Machine.
-It's possible to run webpack, which prepares all frontend code, directly on the Developer machine and everything else in the Cloud (in the proof-of-concept that's a Docker container on the local machine).
+Frontastic CLI is the central entry point for frontend development with Frontastic.
+It's possible to run webpack, which prepares all frontend code, directly on your machine and everything else in the Cloud.

 You'll have problems if you run Frontastic CLI in the same checkout as a container/VM.
 You need to do a clean Git checkout of your project.
 Also, Frontastic CLI requires that there's no container/VM with Frontastic running on your machine when using it.